 To avoid delays and meet customer demand for shorter delivery terms, we place orders with our contract manufacturers and suppliers to manufacture components and complete assemblies based on forecasts of customer demand.
-As a result, our inventory purchases expose us to the risk that our customers either will not order those products for which we have forecasted sales or will purchase fewer than the number of products we have forecasted.
+As a result, our inventory purchases expose us to the risk that our customers either will not order the products we have forecasted or will purchase fewer products than forecasted.
 Our purchase agreements generally do not require that a customer guarantee any minimum purchase level, and customers often have the right to modify, reduce or cancel purchase quantities.
-As a result, we may purchase inventory based on forecasted sales and in anticipation of purchases that never come to fruition.
+As a result, we may purchase inventory based on forecasted sales and in anticipation of sales that never occur.
 Historically, our inventory write-offs have resulted from the circumstances above.
 As features and functionalities converge across our product lines, however, we face an increased risk that customers may elect to forego purchases of one product we have inventoried in favor of purchasing another product with similar functionality or application.
 We may be exposed to write-offs due to significant inventory purchases that we deem necessary as we transition from one supplier to another, or resulting from a supplier's decision to discontinue the manufacture of certain components.
-We may also be required to write off inventory as a result of the effect of evolving domestic and international environmental regulations.
+We may also be required to write off inventory as a result of the effect of evolving domestic and international environmental regulations limiting the use of certain materials.
 If we are required to write off or write down a significant amount of inventory due to the factors above or otherwise, our results of operations for the period would be materially adversely affected.